Meet Pincho restaurants, one of the best new franchise concepts you’ve never heard of

 Pincho has captured the imagination and the wallets of Millennial diners looking for outstanding food and a unique experience.
 Because we’re committed to high-quality ingredients, a one-of-a-kind flavor profile, and use a highly effective social media strategy, we’ve been able to generate a lot of buzz:

-We’ve gotten very good at measuring our ROI to every dollar that we’re spending on digital, and we’re seeing results in sales,” Chief Marketing Officer and Co-Founder Otto Othman says.
+We’ve gotten very good at measuring our ROI to every dollar that we’re spending on digital, and we’re seeing results in sales,” says Otto Othman, co-founder and CEO.

 Pincho was the first brand to win the People’s Choice Award for Best Burger at the 2015 South Beach Wine and Food Festival, a prize which previously had only been awarded to celebrity chefs like Bobby Flay and Michael Symon.
 “When we did win, we had hundreds of franchise requests and our website almost crashed the next day,” Othman says.